MartaM3/Sentiment-Analyzer/README.md

 ```bash
 python analyzer.py comments.csv
 ```
-2.Or run it with the included sample dataset:
+2. Or run it with the included sample dataset:
 ```bash
 python analyzer.py
 ```
-3.Output includes:
+3. Output includes:
 a) Table of comments with their sentiment
 b) Bar chart of sentiment distribution
 c) Top words by category